2018 CONCACAF Women's U-17 Championship: Qualification

 Regional qualification tournaments were held to determine the teams playing in the final tournament.

 Qualified teams

 The following eight teams qualified for the final tournament.

 Venues

 All matches of the original tournament in Nicaragua were played at Nicaragua National Football Stadium in Managua.
-All matches of the rescheduled tournament were played at IMG Academy in Bradenton, Florida.
+All matches of the rescheduled tournament in the United States were played at IMG Academy in Bradenton, Florida.

 Draw

-The draw of the tournament was held on 31 January 2018, 15:00 EST (UTC−5), at the CONCACAF Headquarters in Miami.
+The draw of the tournament was held on 31 January 2018, 15:00 EST (UTC−5), at the CONCACAF Headquarters in Miami, Florida, United States.

 The eight teams were drawn into two groups of four teams.
 Tournament hosts Nicaragua were seeded in position A1, while defending champions United States were seeded in position B1.
 The remaining six teams were allocated to pots 2–3, and drawn to the remaining six positions.

 Squads

 Players born on or after 1 January 2001 are eligible to compete in the tournament.
 Each team must register a squad of 20 players, two of whom must be goalkeepers (Regulations Articles 15.C.2).